-Capital expenditure is defined in the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 and must be consistent with financial reporting standards for accounting purposes.
+Capital expenditure is defined in the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 and must be consistent with financial reporting standards for accounting purposes.
 In addition, under the Local Government in Scotland Act 2003, local authorities have a duty to observe proper accounting practices.

 - 3.2 Under section 35(1) of the Local Government in Scotland Act 2003, it is the duty of the Council to determine and keep under review the maximum amount which it can afford to allocate to capital expenditure. - 3.3 The Council is required to make estimates of the capital expenditure it plans to incur for the forthcoming financial year and at least the following two years, and to keep these estimates under review.
-Separate estimates should be made for the Housing Revenue Account ("housing") and for General Fund ("nonhousing") services.
-Details in relation to the planned investment programmes for housing and non-housing services are presented to this Council meeting in the main body of this report, and take account of the capital resources that will be made available to the Council from the Scottish Government in 2019/20.
+Separate estimates should be made for the Housing Revenue Account ("housing") and for General Fund ("non-housing") services.
+Details in relation to the planned investment programmes for non-housing and housing services are presented to this Council meeting in the main body of this report and in a separate report on this agenda respectively; and take account of the capital resources that will be made available to the Council from the Scottish Government in 2020/21 and the updated housing investment programme.